Universo 2000 Jr.: International Wrestling Revolution Group (2014–2015)

-Consejo Mundial de Lucha Libre (2017–present)
+Consejo Mundial de Lucha Libre (2017–2021)

 After his stint in IWRG, Universo 2000 Jr. began working regularly for Consejo Mundial de Lucha Libre (CMLL), the same promotion his cousins worked for.
 In his debut math Universo 2000 Jr., Disturbio and Virus lost to Esfinge, Fuego, and Pegasso.
 While he was not positioned as a full-time member of Nuevo Generacion Dinamaitas he did team up with his cousins on occasion early in his CMLL stint.
 The 2018 Gran Alternativa ("Great Alternative") tournament was Universo 2000 Jr.'s first major exposure in CMLL as he teamed up with his uncle Máscara Año 2000 for the tournament.
 The Reyes lost to eventual tournament winners Templario and Último Guerrero on the first night of the tournament.
 He followed that up by participating in the 2019 Reyes del Aire ("King of the Air") tournament, where he was eliminated by Black Panther.

 He was also given a chance to qualify for a Rey del Inframundo ("King of the Underworld") championship match, but was eliminated early on in the ten-man torneo cibernetico elimination match.
 In December 2019 Universo 2000 Jr. outlasted Esfinge, Black Panther, Espanto Jr., Magnus, Príncipe Odín Jr., Stigma, Robin, Halcón Suriano Jr. and Bengala to qualify for the finals of the 2019 La Copa Junior tournament, followed by defeating Guerrero Maya Jr. to win the tournament.
+He disappeared from CMLL line-ups after September 2021, possibly due to injury, and was only recorded in one independent event thereafter, but expressed interest in a return as recently as 2025.